AlexM-FullStack/first-react-project/README.md

 First react project introducing the concepts of react hooks - useState and useEffect along with props (passing on data from parent to child component).
+Async await also used to fetch API data.